Bluesky at Home » DIY Projects » How to a Make Simple Boxwood Winter Wreath

 I asked Sweet Shark what he thought.
 My DIY skills must be rubbing off on him.
 He suggested using the cardboard part of a pant hanger.
 Brilliant idea!

-I love projects like this: quick, easy, inexpensive and you get a beautiful decorative item for your home.
+I love projects like this: quick, easy, and inexpensive.
+You get a beautiful decorative item for your winter home decor.

 Please Pin this boxwood winter wreath project for your own inspiration.
+Customize it to fit your winter decor style.
 Add anything you want to make it your own and have fun.

 Similar Posts